Hexuro/MacroTodo/README.md

 Linux is currently not officially supported.
 See how to build it yourself in the [Build Guide](#build-guide) <br>

 **MacOS** <br>
-MacOS is currently officially not officially supported.
+MacOS is currently not officially supported.

 ## Usage
 A simple guide on using this to-do app: